msv-lab/f1x/doc/ComparisonAngelix.md

 # Comparison with Angelix #

-f1x is the successor of [Angelix](http://angelix.io). f1x realizes a theoretically and practically superior search space exploration algorithm, however it may not surpass Angelix in all use cases.
+f1x is the successor of [Angelix](http://angelix.io).
+We recommend to choose f1x for general use, since it embodies a more practical trade-off between efficiency, effectiveness and usability.
+However, Angelix also provides several unique capabilities not available in f1x.

 The advantages of f1x:

-- f1x generates more patches (e.g. for Genprog benchmark);
+- f1x generates more patches (e.g. for Genprog ICSE'12 benchmark);
-- f1x is significantly faster (e.g. for Genprog benchmark);
+- f1x is significantly faster (e.g. for Genprog ICSE'12 benchmark);
-- f1x provides higher reliability guarantees: it finds the most reliable patch (global maximum) according to a given prioritization strategy;
+- f1x supports patch prioritization (due to explicit search space representation and global maximum guarantee);
 - f1x is easier to install and use;
 - f1x does not require manual source code instrumentation;
 - f1x does not rely on symbolic execution and therefore can be applied to a wider variety of programs;
-- explicit representation of search space makes it easier to extend (e.g. change prioritization strategy).
+- f1x is more accurate (its expression synthesizer is bit-precise);
+- f1x is not restricted to theories supported by SMT solver (e.g. it supports non-linear arithmetic, etc.)

 The advantages of Angelix:

 - Angelix can generate multi-line patches;
+- Angelix can generate more complex patches (e.g. for Heartbleed vulnerability)
-- Angelix uses more informative (symbolic) representation of search space and specification.
+- Angelix can be potentially more reliable if its symbolic search space representation is combined with verification.